The Sound of the Crowd: Promotional video

 No promotional video was made for the song, although recordings of TV performances from Top of the Pops (30 April 1981) and Later... with Jools Holland (25 November 1995) are included on the bonus DVD issued with The Very Best of The Human League.

+Cover versions

+Kelly Osbourne included a cover version of the song entitled "Sound of the Crowd" on her 2005 single "One Word".